-The common-mode input voltage (CMVIN) specified in the datasheet of an op-amp is defined as a range of input voltage in which the op-amp functions properly when the same signal is applied to the IN(+) and IN(-) terminals.
+The common-mode input voltage (CMVIN) is defined in the electrical characteristics of the operational amplifier datasheet.
+This characteristic is input voltage that satisfies the electrical characteristics (CMRR, etc.) of the data sheet when the same signal is applied to the IN(+) and IN(-) terminals.

 Suppose that VIN(+) and VIN(-) have dropped by ΔV.
 This causes the source-gate voltage (VSG) of Qp2 and Qp3 to increase, which in turn causes their drain current to increase.
 Since the current source provides more current, the drain-source voltage of Qp1 (VDS_qp1) also increases.
 As a result, the source-gate voltage (VSG) of Qp2 and Qp3 decreases back to the previous level.